Skip to main content

 Please refer to the ASHP Drug Shortages Resource Center for information on shortages of one or more of these preparations.

-Smallpox and mpox vaccine live is stored in the US Strategic National Stockpile (SNS).
+Smallpox and mpox vaccine live (JYNNEOS) is stored in the US Strategic National Stockpile (SNS).
 The SNS ensures that certain drugs and medical supplies are readily available to prevent or treat specific diseases, including during public health emergencies, and is managed by the US Department of Health and Human Services (HHS) Office of the Assistant Secretary for Preparedness and Response (ASPR).

 Smallpox and Mpox Vaccine, Live, Non-replicating